atecon/BEAR/README.md

-# Datatools Gretl Package Documentation
+# BEAR Gretl Package Documentation

-This package provides a set of tools for data manipulation and analysis in Gretl.
+BEAR ist an acronym that stands for

+B- Basic
+E- Exploratory
+A- Analytics
+R- Routines

+The key aspects conveyed by "BEAR" are:

+- Basic: Suggesting the package offers fundamental data handling capabilities.
+- Exploratory: Indicating the functions allow users to explore and understand their datasets.
+- Analytics: Hinting at the analytical nature of the data manipulation tasks.
+- Routines: Representing the collection of utility functions or routines provided.

 Many of the functions are inspired by Python's well-known Pandas library.

 ## Public Functions